Vinny Magalhães: 2021 PFL season

 At the beginning of April, Vinny replaced Smealinho Rama for the whole 2021 season.
 He was scheduled to face Jordan Young at PFL 2 on April 29, 2021.
 At weigh-ins, Vinny missed weight and had to be taken to the hospital due to complications of his weight cut and was pulled from the bout.

 Vinny faced Antônio Carlos Júnior at PFL 5 on June 17, 2021.
 Halfway through round one, Júnior hit Magalhães with an accidental knee to the groin, rendering him unable to continue.
 This led to the bout being declared a no contest.

-Personal life

-Magalhães is married to Alliny Magalhaes, he had a son in November 2010, and a daughter in 2014.
-Vinny is half-brother of the singer Sidney Magal.
-He is supporter of the Brazilian club Botafogo.